 Climate is the average weather conditions for a particular area over a long period of time.
 A microclimate is a small area that has different conditions from the surrounding area.

-We need to consider both of these, the climate in Thailand is hot and humid, but is that going to be the same in a large cave, or a small cave?
-The weather in the UK tends towards cold and wet with moderate humidity, but again is that true in a cave deep underground?
+We need to consider both.
+The climate in Thailand is hot and humid — but is that going to be the same in a large cave, or a small cave?
+The weather in the UK tends towards cold and wet with moderate humidity, but again, is that true in a cave deep underground?
 In fact, the two caves may share more similarities than we might think.
-In the leaf litter on the forest floor, there is yet a different set of conditions.
+In the leaf litter on the forest floor, there's yet another set of conditions.
 It is in these microclimates that we find our isopods.

-Hallaniyat Island ‘Oman’ Isopods are a great example, their habitat is famed for being dry and barren, but even the driest deserts have climate shifts and microclimates.
-These isopods are generally nocturnal, coming out in the less-drying nighttime air.
-Spending the day in the crags and rocky piles that dot the landscape.
+Hallaniyat Island 'Oman' Isopods are a great example.
+Their habitat is famed for being dry and barren, but even the driest deserts have climate shifts and microclimates.
+These isopods are generally nocturnal, coming out in the less-drying nighttime air, spending the day in the crags and rocky piles that dot the landscape.
 Just like a plant pot on your back patio will harbour a damp area even in the height of summer, there will be pockets of higher humidity.
-But beyond that the annual monsoon season means that 6 months of the year fog rolls in off the ocean, increasing the humidity for at least parts of the day.
+But beyond that, the annual monsoon season means that for six months of the year, fog rolls in off the ocean, increasing the humidity for at least parts of the day.

-Many of the desert-dwelling isopods take things a set further, digging burrows to hide in during the heat of the day.
-Once night falls the air cools and falls, the water vapour condenses out in the depths of the cooler burrow, giving them moisture for hours and even days to come.
+Many of the desert-dwelling isopods take things a step further, digging burrows to hide in during the heat of the day.
+Once night falls, the air cools and falls, the water vapour condenses out in the depths of the cooler burrow, giving them moisture for hours and even days to come.

 A healthy medium with decaying organic matter